Dr Beryl Pong

 - Research interests

-My overall research interests are 20th- and 21st-century Anglophone literature, with especial focus on British modernism and late modernism, and war.
+My overall research interests are in 20th- and 21st-century Anglophone literature, with especial focus on British modernism and late modernism, theories and philosophies of time, and war.
 My work is informed by cultural studies and cultural history, and I have an abiding interest in narrative and genre studies, and in the interdisciplinary intersections between literature and other media.

 - British Literature and Culture in Second World Wartime: For the Duration.
 Oxford: Oxford University Press.